christopherseaman/datasci_217/02/index.md

 - `git merge` - attempt the merge and resolve conflicts manually
 - `git restore <FILE>` - discard all changes to `<FILE>` since the last commit
 - `git rebase` - discard all changes
-- `git stash` - save the current state in a local “stash”, then rebase the repo to the last commit
+- `git stash` (advanced) - save the current state in a local “stash”, then rebase the repo to the last commit

 Read more on merge conflicts in [Atlassian’s tutorial](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts)